matter-labs/zksync-era/docs/specs/data_availability/pubdata.md

 A very similar approach for bytecodes is used, where their rolling hash is calculated and then the preimages are provided at the end of the batch to form the full pubdata for the batch.

-Note, that in for backward compatibility, just like before any long message or bytecode is accompanied by the corresponding user L2→L1 log.
+Note, that for backward compatibility, just like before any long message or bytecode is accompanied by the corresponding user L2→L1 log.

 #### Using system L2→L1 logs vs the user logs